- Common questions about managing personal loans,

 Minimum And Maximum Personal Loan Payment Periods

-You can take out personal loans over a specified period, usually between one year and seven years.
+You can take out these loans over a specified period, usually between one year and seven years.
 Some lenders, however, will make exceptions and grant a loan for a longer term.
 Unsecured loans are approved without any collateral, but a secured loan can put your home at risk.

 You can check money advice websites for more information about the minimum and maximum terms for unsecured personal loans.

-Key points – Unsecured Personal loans are not secured against property or assets.
+Key points – Unsecured Personal finance are not secured against property or assets.
 The most you can borrow is typically £25,000, and ten years for the maximum term.
 Monthly payment amounts, interest rates and repayment levels are usually fixed up front.
 The rate you pay will depend on your circumstances – source GoCompare.com

 Discover Personal Loans Agreement